tamuhey/googleform_auto_submitter/README.md

 # googleform_auto_submitter
 ## what is this?
-fill googleform and submit, notify by line
+fill googleform, submit, and notify by line

 ## cfg/cfg.json
 configure file